JoeyMassana/Capstone_Project_Directory/README.md

 Make sure to place these CSV files in the same directory as your main script.

 # Usage
-The cloud app is available at: https://analysis-of-employee-attrition-capstone-project.streamlit.app/ \n

-For a local deployment complete the following:
+The cloud app is available at: https://analysis-of-employee-attrition-capstone-project.streamlit.app/ For a local deployment complete the following:
 1. Clone the repository or download the code files.
 2. Navigate to the directory containing the main .py script and the CSV files.